-There is a fifth survival response that is less well documented.
+There is a fifth defence strategy that is less well documented.
 This Fifth F is known as Fawn, a term first introduced by Pete Walker.
 Understanding why the Fawn response is triggered and how it presents could help us to understand why some of our children’s needs remain unrecognised and unsupported for detrimental periods of time.

 Once the nervous system has calmed; feelings of shame and regret are likely to be profound, regardless of the person’s ability to verbalize these feelings”.
 (Newbold, 2014)

 The survival response Freeze is triggered when the person’s fear response to a perceived threat, takes them into a shutdown state.
 This can include being unable to respond to those around you, “staring” at the iPad or TV or into space in what looks like a daydream state.
 It can also include falling asleep outside of normal routine, something William does when he has been overloaded with sensory, social and everyday demands.
 The easily overlooked and misunderstood freeze responses, which are characteristic of a person who is feeling traumatised and overloaded, can render a child’s difficulties invisible, especially in the busy context of school.